ipld/specs/selectors/selector-syntax.md

 This means it should allow flexibility with whitespace as well as allowing optional symbols and annotations to make structure easier to see visually.

-The exact same selector for gt shallow clone from above can also we written in the following form using this exact same syntax: (This is not another mode, it's the same syntax):
+The exact same selector for git shallow clone from above can also we written in the following form using this exact same syntax: (This is not another mode, it's the same syntax):

 ```ipldsel
 recursive(limit=5